Aaliahaly/BINF6970-Final/README.md

 ---

-## Workflow - Detailed
+## Detailed Workflow

-The project workflow was carried out in four main stages.
+The project workflow is organized into six main stages.

-### 1. Run Python data processing locally on the Mac
+### 1. Run Python data cleaning and harmonization locally on the Mac

-Steps 1 to 7 can be run together using:
+Run:

 ```bash
 python run_pipeline.py
 ```

-This includes:
+This step performs:

 1. Data cleaning
 2. Dataset validation
-3. Sample harmonization
+3. Sample-level harmonization
-4. Gene harmonization
+4. Gene-level harmonization
-5. HGNC mapping
+5. HGNC-based gene identifier mapping
-6. Final integration
+6. Final dataset integration
-7. Final validation report
+7. Final validation reporting

+This step produces the final harmonized datasets needed for database construction.

+It does not create the MySQL database and does not populate the database.

+---

 ### 2. Generate the SQL population script